JhonnyJason/secret-manager-crypto-utils-sources/ressources/README.md

 - assymetricDecryptOld
 - createRandomLengthSalt
 - removeSalt

+**Notice:** the inner Workings of the asymmetric encryption has changend.
+(Now we are sticking with the Edwards curve for multiplication instead of a Point Transformation to Montgomery coordinates for calculating the shared secret)

+These changes mean that **you cannot decrypt any secrets encrypted with an earlier version of this library**.

 When dealing with old encrypted secrets - better use the the old packages like this